 Let’s take a moment and stop.
 Also, be sure to say hello to the bear outside the front door.
 He might even direct your dog to wear he could buy some souvenir kibble.

 Annapolis is the perfect destination for a female solo traveler looking for a mix of history, culture, and relaxation.
-With so many things to do, you’ll never be bored in this charming city on the Chesapeake Bay.
+You’ll never be bored in this charming city on the Chesapeake Bay.
 And your dog will have a blast exploring the city with you.